ziad-aladawy-dev/learn-js/README.md

-# learn-js
+# Learn-JS
-my workspace on learning js and its functionality, and progress tracker to see how far I've come
+| My workspace on learning js and its functionality, and progress tracker to see how far I've come